 Freije & Freije Auctioneers

-Antiques, Art, & Collectibles, Farm & Heavy Equipment, New Cars & Vehicles, General & Estate
+Antiques, Art, & Collectibles, Farm & Heavy Equipment, New Cars & Vehicles, Collector Cars & Vehicles, General & Estate, Other

 There are no charges to bid.
 Charges are only incurred if you are the winning bidder.
 Some auctions may be subject to a buyer's premium charge, which will be outlined in the terms & conditions of the auction.